JoseJ09/Heart-rate-risk/README.md

-We have created the logistic model, and we have examined the coefficients or Odd Ratios, now the question is: can we use this model to predict the probability that a person with some characteristic: age, sex, maximum blood pressure, has a heart disease? .
-Additionally, we would like to translate predictive probability into a decision rule or principle, so that doctors when evaluating a patient have the ability to predict the condition of their patients.
+We have created the logistic model, and we have examined the coefficients or Odd Ratios, now the question is: can we use this model to predict the probability that a person with some characteristic: age, sex, maximum heart rate, has a heart disease? .
+Additionally, we would like to translate predictive probability into a decision rule or principle, so doctors when evaluating a patient have the ability to predict the condition of their patients.

 a)Using the predict() function together with the database we have, the